Transparent Explanation of Tenants Costs

 - Huge additional charges on top of contractors fees for works.

 - Signing up on a weekend charges

-Cooke & Co will not charge you unfair fees.
+Cooke & Co will not charge you unfair costs.

 Please check before you commit to another letting agent.
 To be clear we don't charge for the following